mkarner07/mkarner07.github.io/_posts/2025/2025-12-04-From-Stories-to-Silicon.md

 date: 2025-12-04
 excerpt_separator: "<!--more-->"
 categories:
-  - Digital Transformation
+  - Tools in the Real World

 tags:
-  - Digital Transformation
+  - Leadership as a System
+  - Tools in the Real World
   - Digitalization
-  - Leadership
   - Books

 ---